spring/spring/AI/Skirmish/CSAI/readme.txt

 - csaiabic.dll will load csailoader.dll
 - csailoader.dll should have a C interface conform to what the ABIC layer is expecting

-There are copied into root of game\AI\Skirmish/impls bot-libs directory
+There are copied into root of game\AI\Skirmish\impls bot-libs directory

 3. abicwrappers